 Economic Development is concerned with growing the economy through the creation of more businesses, jobs and improved skills.
-Funding is provided to drive growth and productivity through investment in economic infrastructure, business innovation, employability and skills.
+Government funding is provided to drive growth and productivity through investment in economic infrastructure, business innovation, employability and skills.

 Funding applications are made on behalf of the institution rather than individual or groups of academic staff.
 The Team may disperse won funds to academic and external partnerships where a partnership can demonstrate the potential for economic growth and meets the requirements of the funding application.